 The second way is helpful for both Spotify paid and free users.
 It is generally known that Spotify encode its music with DRM protection.
 Spotify Free users must tolerate adverts in between tracks, listen to Spotify in Shuffle-only Mode and are confined to five tracks skips per hour.
 The most frustrating thing is that they can’t play Spotify music offline.
 So the DRM lock must be removed first if Free users want to download and save Spotify music on external SD card.

-Click the Setting button on the top-right to choose output format.
-In Convert settings, you can choose output format (MP3, AAC, FLAC, AIFF, or WAV), output quality.
+Click the Settings button on the bottom-left to choose output format.
+In Convert settings, you can choose output format (MP3, AAC, FLAC, AIFF, WAV, or ALAC), output quality.
 In the output settings, you could change the output folder as you prefer.

 When finish customization, click "Convert" button to start downloading.
 After downloading, you can get offline Spotify music, and save them on your SD card.

 Insert the SD card into your computer's card reader, and locate the folder your stored your converted Spotify playlists, then copy them to your SD card.

 If your computer does not have an SD card adapter slot, you can use the external SD card adapter to connect via USB or insert your micro SD card into your phone's SD card slot and hook up the phone to your computer via a USB cable.

 One-stop music converter for Spotify, Apple Music, Amazon Music, Tidal, YouTube Music, etc.

 Convert Apple Music, iTunes M4P Music, or Audiobook to MP3, AAC, WAV, AIFF, FLAC, and ALAC.